Zinc oxide

 Zinc oxide is an inorganic compound with the formula ZnO.
-It is a white powder that is insoluble in water.
+It is a white powder which is insoluble in water.
 ZnO is used as an additive in numerous materials and products including cosmetics, food supplements, rubbers, plastics, ceramics, glass, cement, lubricants, paints, sunscreens, ointments, adhesives, sealants, pigments, foods, batteries, ferrites, fire retardants, semi conductors, and first-aid tapes.
 Although it occurs naturally as the mineral zincite, most zinc oxide is produced synthetically.